Victoria Alexandra

 gaining a #1 chart position on the independent dance charts.
 Victoria has penned several music books – including an in-progress

 guide, with vocal exercises, for aspiring vocalists.
-She continues to write piano pices for her volume collections and series.
+She continues to write piano pieces for her volume collections and series.

 “I thank each and every one of my students for being so dedicated for so many years,” Victoria says.
 “I will continue doing what I